A guide for trade associations and other organisations that help groups of businesses manage their regulatory activity as a co-ordinator.

 Primary Authority benefits groups of businesses by helping them reduce regulatory uncertainty and comply with the law more effectively.

-As a co-ordinator, you can form a legally recognised partnership with a local authority (known as the primary authority) to provide advice on trading standards, environmental health and fire safety legislation that is tailored to the needs of your member group of businesses.
+As a co-ordinator, you can form a legal partnership with a local authority (known as the primary authority) to provide advice on trading standards, environmental health and fire safety legislation that is tailored to the needs of your member group of businesses.
 Enforcing authorities should respect this advice when regulating your member businesses.

 Participating in Primary Authority can make membership of your organisation more beneficial because it reduces the risk of contravening legislation.
-Provided that your members follow the advice they are given, they can feel confident that they are complying with the law.
+Provided that your members follow the advice they are given, they can be confident that they are complying with the law.
 This allows your members to invest with confidence in products, practices and procedures, knowing that the resources they devote to compliance will be recognised around the country.

 Who qualifies as a co-ordinator?